8 Highly Rated Nicaragua Eco-Resorts for Surfers

 In recent years, the Pacific coast has seen an increase in surf camps, resorts and hostels, catering to the steady demand of wave riders visiting the area.

-A lot of these Nicaragua eco-resorts are focusing on sustainability, aiming to attract eco-conscious travellers while also preserving the stunning natural surroundings in which they operate.
+A lot of these Nicaraguan eco-resorts are focusing on sustainability, aiming to attract eco-conscious travellers while also preserving the stunning natural surroundings in which they operate.

 In this article, we’ll introduce 8 of the best Nicaragua eco-resorts to help you plan a sustainable surf trip to Central America.